Docheinstein/music-dragon/README.md

 - Show and manage local songs
 - Automatically recognize whether songs and albums have already been downloaded (the border of the song/album's cover changes accordingly)
+- Play songs, either locally or directly from youtube stream

 ### What it looks like